 View our story

-Add a new twist to this favorite strawberry pie with a cookie crust!
+Everyone's favorite strawberry pie with a shortbread cookie crust.

 Heat oven to 350°F.